ddarmon/sfinsc-day1/README.md

 For our first network, we will investigate co-acting networks generated using data from the [Internet Movie Database (IMDB)](http://www.imdb.com/).
 In our co-acting network, the nodes will correspond to actors, and an edge will exist between two nodes (actors) if the actors appeared in one or more movies together.

-> **Exercise:** What sort of questions might we answer using co-acting network?
+> **Explore:** What sort of questions might we answer using co-acting network?
 About actors?
 About genres?
 About different eras of film?

 ## Data Cleaning